lamarmeigs/hangman/README.md

 The guesser implementations include:

 0. Manual (user-driven) letter selection
-1. (Pending) Random selection of letters from the alphabet
+1. Random selection of letters from the alphabet
-2. (Pending) Ordered random selection (guess vowels first)
+2. Ordered random selection (guess vowels first)
 3. (Pending) Random selection from an alphabet composed of only the unique letters in words of the appropriate length
 4. (Pending) As above, but limit the potential word matches and re-derive the alphabet after each guess
 5. (Pending) As above, but with a last-ditch guess